"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 Jason Calacanis is an Enneagram Type 3

 Enneagram Type 3s are driven by a core need to feel valuable and worthwhile.
-Unlike other types motivated by security, connection, or truth, Threes are defined by their need to succeed—and more importantly, to be seen succeeding.
+Unlike other types motivated by security, connection, or truth, Threes are defined by their need to succeed.
+More importantly, they need to be seen succeeding.

-The Achiever's operating system looks like this: "I am what I accomplish.
+The Achiever's operating system runs on a simple loop: "I am what I accomplish.
 If I stop achieving, I stop existing."

 Jason Calacanis's Upbringing